 - The AAEP will be the respected source of information for influencing public policy

-The AAEP conducts strategic planning in order to set priorities for the association which will benefit its membership, the profession, and, most importantly, the horse.
-Informed by the results of the 2014 membership survey, the AAEP board of directors held its most recent strategic planning session in July 2015.
-The five-year plan and its implementation tactics were formally approved in January 2016.
+The AAEP conducts regular strategic planning every three to four years in order to establish priorities and set direction for the association over the current planning horizon.
+Informed by the results of the 2018 membership survey, the AAEP board of directors held its most recent strategic planning session in July 2019.
+The 2020-2023 plan was formally approved in December 2019.

-- Education.
-The AAEP will continue its culture of innovation and excellence by offering the finest continuing education for the equine veterinarian in the world.
+2. Education.
+The AAEP will continue to provide innovation and improvements in its continuing education offers to members.
+Key drivers will be to provide member value, return on investment, and community building.
 Furthermore, the education will be membership-driven and focused on providing education on timely topics and enhancing the member experience.